-March 2009.
-The Bender Ball is a small exercise ball that, according to the manufacturer, gives you a workout that's about four times more effective than doing abdominal crunches unassisted.
-Developed by trainer Leslee Bender, this inflatable green ball is about 7 inches in diameter.
-To use it, you're supposed to place it under your lower back to target your abdominal muscles while doing crunches.
-The product also comes with two DVDs, and the advertising tries to get you to sign up for monthly delivery of additional DVDs.
+The Bender Ball is an 8-inch exercise ball that, according to the manufacturer, gives you a workout that's 408 percent more effective than doing abdominal crunches unassisted.
+Developed by trainer Leslee Bender, you place it under your lower back to target your abdominal muscles while doing crunches.
+The product also comes with two instructional DVDs.

 Review: Does It Really?
 We Test the Bender Ball, Nicole Nichols, Aug.
 19, 2008